robbyriverside/brief/README.md

 ### Name Key

-Because elements often have a "name" keyword to identify them in the document, we give them a special place.
+Because specification elements often have a "name" keyword to identify them in the document, we give them a special place.
 The element type can be a keyword by adding a colon (:) to the end and so it can also have a value, which is the name.

 ```brief
 body